<

 Getting to Ventimiglia

 The best way to get to Ventimiglia is by train.
 Trains from Nice run hourly at least and the trip takes about an hour.
-The Ventimiglia train station is right in the centre of town which is convenient.
+The Ventimiglia train station is right in the centre of the new town which is convenient.
+Just go down hill and you'll be at the market in minutes.
 Be aware that the trains returning to Nice late Friday afternoon are hideously crowded.
 Try to return early in the afternoon or stay for dinner and return in the evening.

 If you must take your car, go via the A8 motorway.
 Note that parking in town on Friday is nearly non-existent.